Tom Angleberger

 Tom Angleberger is an American children's writer, best known for the Origami Yoda series.
-As of March 2013, more than 3.3 million copies of his books had been sold worldwide.
+By March 2013, more than 3.3 million copies of his books had been sold worldwide.
 Angleberger lives in Virginia with his wife, Cece Bell, who is also a children's author.

 Angleberger is also the author of children's books published under the name Sam Riddleburger.

 Personal life

 Angleberger and wife Cece Bell met at the College of William & Mary, where they both majored in art.
 They have two children.
 Angleberger has Asperger syndrome.